rosenpass/rosenpass-website/content/en/about.md

 **Rosenpass** is Free and Open Source Software, publically reviewable and adaptable, published under the Apache 2.0 and MIT Licenses.
 See the Download section for detailed License information.

 **Rosenpass** is formally verifiable state-of-the-art Post Quantum Cryptography, groundbreakingly improving the security of a cornerstone to the internet.

 Project **Rosenpass** is run by a team of cryptographers, researchers, open source developers, hackers and design artists; with focus on verifiable security improvement, usability and user advantage.

 It comes as a small package at a Github-repository, easy to install and maintain with your WireGuard installation.
 At present, a new repository installation/addition is required, as the software is not packaged by standard yet.

-**Rosenpass** is written in Rust, the philosophy behind its approach being to provide for code that is readable and legitimable in retrospect with implementations and improvements to come, thereby keeping the non-specified part of the system's behaviour explicable in the future.
+**Rosenpass** is written in Rust, the philosophy behind its approach being to provide for code that is readable and legitimable in retrospect with implementations and improvements to come, thereby keeping the non-specified part of the system’s behaviour explicable in the future.

 **Rosenpass** is a technology project, too.
-In the future, it may very well be adapted to other key elements of today's internet security, preserving trust and safety in the coming Quantum era.
+In the future, it may very well be adapted to other key elements of today’s internet security, preserving trust and safety in the coming Quantum era.

-In short, **Rosenpass** will not just improve today's internet, it will help keeping it going in the future.
+In short, **Rosenpass** will not just improve today’s internet, it will help keeping it going in the future.

+##Investi Journo Alternativtext

+**Rosenpass** is an application of state-of-the-art quantum secure key encryption to the well-established WireGuard protocol.
+WireGuard, by design, provides for an interface to add improved future cryptography.

+**Rosenpass** is Free and Open Software.

+The prominent advantage as of today is the provision of a “Quantum Hardened WireGuard” VPN solution, increasing the trust level of critical data communication by a very significant factor.

+That said, it is important to notice that while **Rosenpass** cannot work without a coexistant WireGuard installation, it is not a usual plugin or add-on, but rather a cryptographic coprocessing system that does not intervene into WireGuards code processing, thereby leaving WireGuards well-established security fully functioning, even in the unlikely event that the **Rosenpass** system should fail.
+It’s a fail-safe approach.

+**Rosenpass** adds a layer of Post Quantum Security (PQS) by using WireGuards interface for cryptographic key submission.

+Check the Developer and Cryptographer sections and the whitepaper for further information.

 {{< /blocks/section >}}